Find Grad Schools

 Coordination: Adjusting actions in relation to others’ actions.

-In the United States, there were 123,900 jobs for Substance Abuse Social Worker in 2016.
+In 2016, there was an estimated number of 123,900 jobs in the United States for Substance Abuse Social Worker.
 New jobs are being produced at a rate of 19.4% which is above the national average.
 The Bureau of Labor Statistics predicts 24,000 new jobs for Substance Abuse Social Worker by 2026.
-There will be an estimated 15,900 positions for Substance Abuse Social Worker per year.
+Due to new job openings and attrition, there will be an average of 15,900 job openings in this field each year.

 undefined